rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-31-automating-budget-tracking.md

 ---

-## Freedom Revisited
+## Why It Mattered

-Spending a week building this tool is a form of wealth but so is the choice to even care about financial visibility.
+Spending a week writing this script wasn’t a detour or a distraction.
+It was work that keeps everything else possible.
+It was a reality check and a way to make sure I’m not fooling myself about what this life actually costs.

-This kind of freedom is the kind of wealth I want to preserve.
-To do that, I need to be sure the machine I’ve built for myself can keep running.
+I want to make money from the projects I care about, but that won’t happen right away.
+I want to keep going without destroying the future I worked so hard to buy.

-This script helps me with that.
+This script helps me protect the long game.

 ---